Most Cantor sets in $\mathbb R^N$ are in general position with respect to all projections: Main result

 where the intersection is taken over all admissible arrays $(k;s;i_1,\ldots , i_s)$.
 The set $\mathcal P$ is a dense $G_\delta $ subset in $\mathcal K(X)$.

-\emph{A non-empty compact set $M\subset X$ belongs to $\mathcal P$ if and only if $M$ is in general position with respect to: all projections if $X=\mathbb R^N$; and all projections with finite-dimensional kernels if $X=\ell _2$.} Let us prove this.
+Claim. {\sl A non-empty compact set $M\subset X$ belongs to $\mathcal P$ if and only if $M$ is in general position with respect to all projections if $X=\mathbb R^N$, and with respect to all projections with finite-dimensional kernels if $X=\ell _2$.} Let us prove this.

 \underline{Necessity.} Let $M\in \mathcal P$.
 Take any non-zero proper linear subspace $H$ of $X$ (in addition, assume that $H$ is finite-dimensional if $X=\ell _2$).
 Denote $\kappa := \dim H$.